sourcefuse/terraform-aws-arc-workspace/README.md

   }
 }
 ```
-As we specified three custom user_names that means three workspaces for each user
+As we specified three custom user_names that means three workspaces for each user will get created

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements